orizens/orizens.com/src/pages/blog/2015-07-10-write-angular-2-components-in-angular-1.md

 ```

-This allows you to still be able to still define AngularJS directive properties (such as &#8220;replace: true" for templates and the directive element).
+This allows you to still be able to still define AngularJS directive properties (such as "replace: true" for templates and the directive element).

 ### Pros